vkimb/to-awk-or-not/doc/index.rst

   * *Never use sed if you can do it with grep.*

-The language is simple and Awk programs are generally very short. |br|
+The language is simple and Awk programs are generally very short.

 **Awk is useful when the overhead of more sophisticated approaches is not worth the bother.**

 *source: (some years ago):* http://awk.info/?whygawk